Definition of Contrast

 - Point-by-point Contrast – In this type of contrast, writers deal with a series of features of two subjects, and then present their contrast, discussing all points successively.

-- Subject-by-subject Contrast – In this type of contrast, a writer first discusses one subject thoroughly and then move on to another.
+- Subject-by-subject Contrast – In this type of contrast, a writer first discusses one subject thoroughly, and then moves on to another.

-In this example, Russell presents a point-by-point contrast between two persons, Vladimir Lenin—a Russian communist revolutionary and William Gladstone—a British Liberal politician.
-By the end, author gives his favor to Gladstone than Lenin.
+In this example, Russell presents a point-by-point contrast between two persons, Vladimir Lenin – a Russian communist revolutionary, and William Gladstone – a British Liberal politician.
+By the end, the author expresses his favor for Gladstone over Lenin.